 Investigators running clinical trials often benefit from a predictive analytics tool which can learn from past trials to predict events in a future trial.
 A particular challenge is determining the number of participants in a trial.
 If this number is too low, then the trial may not be able to detect a significant effect and it will be a complete waste of money.
 However, trial costs scale according to the number of participants N, and various protocols such as the Declaration of Helsinki recommend using the smallest viable number of participants on ethical grounds.
 For this reason, a predictive model which can predict the dropout rate of participants will provide researchers with the best possible information at the trial design phase.

-Predictive analytics can assist pharmaceutical companies to anticipate where demand for drugs will arise in different geographical locations.
+Working with a predictive analytics company can assist pharmaceutical companies to anticipate where demand for drugs will arise in different geographical locations.

 Natural language processing is a powerful tool in the pharmaceutical industry, simply because of the huge amount of unstructured text data, from patient records, to trial protocols, and scientific literature.
 NLP predictive analytics models can be used to better anticipate patient outcomes during a trial, and Fast Data Science has developed a predictive analytics NLP model to predict clinical trial complexity from clinical trial protocols for the German pharmaceutical company Boehringer Ingelheim.